ahoffer/imageresize/README.md

 2  Write a sizer for that geo image library Derek is using
 3. Turn Factory and Image mime type guess into interfaces.
 Use instances of implementors so we can inject them with blueprint.
-3. Create Karaf feature.
+4. Create Karaf feature.
-4. Instead of throwing an exception, if a stream does not suppport mark/reset, just wrap it in a buffered stream.
+5. Instead of throwing an exception, if a stream does not suppport mark/reset, just wrap it in a buffered stream.
+6. The mars jpeg 2000 file of ~450mb never completes with the JAI decoder.
+It never gets an out of memory exception, but it never finishes (I let it run overnight).
+Add the ability to "timeout" a sizer and return incomplete results.
+Clients can iterate through recommnded sizers until one works.

 #### More about JPEG 2000